nodejs/node-addon-api/doc/async_worker.md

 will be invoked.
 In this function the results of the computation will be reassembled and returned back to the initial JavaScript context.

-`AsyncWorker` ensure that all the code in the `Execute` function runs in the background out of the **event loop** thread and at the end the `OnOK` or `OnError` function will be called and are executed as part of the event loop.
+`AsyncWorker` ensures that all the code in the `Execute` function runs in the background out of the **event loop** thread and at the end the `OnOK` or `OnError` function will be called and are executed as part of the event loop.